 - While employees are paid for the hours they work (generally paid weekly or monthly), contractors may be paid on completion of specific ‘milestones’, which should be defined in the contract, or invoice their clients for the services they provide on a regular basis (often monthly)

 - Have some tax advantages, but there are disadvantages – mainly the lack of employment rights and benefits.
-While employees of the client are generally entitled to redundancy pay, holiday and paid sick days etc, contractors aren’t (however, see our new guide to the Agency Workers Regulations that come into effect on 1st October 2011)
+While employees of the client are generally entitled to redundancy pay, holiday and paid sick days etc, contractors aren’t.

 - Have no redress if the client terminates or chooses not to renew the contract.
 The contract between the two parties should clearly set out the way in which termination will be handled, if either side can give notice to terminate and that either party can terminate the agreement immediately if a breach of contract has occurred from either side